tommysundstrom/middleman-edit/README.md

 Works both with the development server and on the final site.

-Use Alfred (http://www.alfredapp.com/), or any other of numerous options to run this script from a hotkey.
+Use [Alfred](http://www.alfredapp.com/), or any other of numerous options to run this script from a hotkey.
 Or call it from the command line.